OPS-E2E-PPE/VBA-Docs/api/Word.contentcontrol.allowinsertdeletesection.md

 ## Syntax

 _expression_. `AllowInsertDeleteSection`

 _expression_ A variable that represents a [ContentControl](./Word.ContentControl.md) object.

 ## Remarks

-You can use this property only with repeating section content controls.
+Use this property only with repeating section content controls.
 Using it with other content controls will result in an error message effect.

 ## Property value